On This Page

 The two sides can agree to amend to the contract to remove the vague language and replace it with something clearer.
 Negotiation can also be effective when the other side is unable to perform their duties under the contract, but it is in your interest to save the deal rather than litigate for damages.

-Most businesses already have a keen understanding of what it take to negotiate a good deal.
+Most businesses already have a keen understanding of what it takes to negotiate a good deal.
 Often, it requires crafting a solution where both sides can feel like they won something.

 The two sides have several options when it comes to mediation.
 They can mutually hire a private mediator to help them.
 The best mediators in these instances are people without a financial interest in either firm who are familiar both with the industry and with contract law.
 Retired judges and attorneys that specialize in mediation are often the best choice to act as a mediator.